La soga: Production

 Manny Perez wrote and starred in the film directed by Josh Crook and shot in New York City, in Santiago and in his nearby native town Baitoa.

 Awards

-La soga has been nominated at Oaxaca Film Fest.
+La Soga has been nominated at Oaxaca Film Fest.

-Box Office and Reception
+Box office and teception

-La soga received mixed reviews and maintains a 50% "rotten" rating on the Rotten Tomatoes website.
+La Soga received mixed reviews and maintains a 50% "rotten" rating on the Rotten Tomatoes website.
 The film's domestic box office gross currently stands at $161,832.